-- The unemployment rate in Sumter County where the District is located was 4.3 percent in September 2018 which is a decrease from a rate of 4.7 percent a year ago.
-The State's average unemployment rate is 3.5 percent and is below the national average rate of 3.7 percent. - Inflationary trends in the area are comparable to national indices.
-The national Consumer Price Index (CPI) annual change for all urban consumers changed from changed from 2.23 percent in September 2017 to 2.28 percent in September 2018.
+• The unemployment rate in Sumter County where the District is located was 4.3 percent in September 2018 which is a decrease from a rate of 4.7 percent a year ago.
+The State's average unemployment rate is 3.5 percent and is below the national average rate of 3.7 percent.

+• Inflationary trends in the area are comparable to national indices.
+The national Consumer Price Index (CPI) annual change for all urban consumers changed from 2.23 percent in September 2017 to 2.28 percent in September 2018.

-These factors were considered in preparing the Districts' budget for the 2019 Fiscal Year.
-Total annual revenues are projected to increase by \$17,164 in the Fiscal Year 2019 General Fund budget compared to the final Fiscal Year 2018 budget.
-This increase can be seen in investment income.
-Total Fiscal Year 2019 General Fund expenditures are projected to decrease by \$405,582 compared to the Fiscal Year 2018 final budget, primarily due to a reduction in the transfer to the General Repair and Replacement and Other Road funds.
+These factors were considered in preparing the District's General Fund budget for the 2019 Fiscal Year.
+In Fiscal Year 2019, the total revenues are projected to increase by \$23,951 compared to the Fiscal Year 2018 final budget.
+There is no increase in maintenance assessments.
+Interest income makes up the majority of the revenue increase.
+The Fiscal Year 2019 General Fund expenditure budget projects an increase of \$69,813, when compared to the Fiscal Year 2018 final budget.
+The increase in expenditures results primarily from an increase in repairs and maintenance services.